arcadiapage/arcadiapage.github.io/_posts/2026-01-06-right-relationship-with-life.md

 And the newly achieved quiet was enough to reveal the real focus of this part of myself.
 I turned away from him and declared, "But actually who I really want to kiss is my wife."

 Then a woman with long dark hair, a sleek black dress, and deep black eyes appeared.
 She was very different from the previous woman of my shadow-masculine’s acquaintance, a light and girly blonde.
-Clearly, she was his/my feminine match.
+Clearly, she was his/my feminine match (Although to be honest, she looked as if she could be related to him too.
+How scandelous!).
 I wrapped her in my arms and gave her a truly passionate kiss.
 All while cameras were rolling.

 The journey of my inner feminine has gone [full circle](https://arcadiapage.com/2025-03-24-From-Seeking-to-Surrender-a-Journey-of-Self-Integration/).